marklicata/amplifier-modules/GOVERNANCE.md

 # Governance

-This document outlines the governance model, processes, and policies for the amplifier-modules registry.
+This document outlines the governance model, processes, and policies for the amplifier-module-registry registry.

 ---